Zen-Reportz/zen_knit/README.rst

 * Publish reports from Python scripts.
 Similar to R markdown.
 * Interactive Plots using plotly
 * integrate it in your process.
 It will fit your need rather than you need to adjust for tool.
+* Supported HTTP request or file for CSS

 Install
 -----------------------